chadbrewbaker/minitest/README.txt

 * minitest/mock - a simple and clean mock/stub system.
 * minitest/benchmark - an awesome way to assert your algorithm's performance.
 * minitest/pride - show your pride in testing!
+* minitest/gen - a simple way to specify property based tests.
+* minitest/check - a property checker with built in shrinking.
 * Incredibly small and fast runner, but no bells and whistles.

 == RATIONALE: